Requests for certification of absence from the workplace relating to covid-19 may fall into six categories:

 2. Symptomatic and remaining unwell for over seven days

-3. Household contact symptoms so isolating for fourteen days as per government advice - please direct patients to NHS111 to obtain an isolation note
+3. Household contact symptoms so isolating for fourteen days as per government advice - please talk to your employer

 4. At risk group so following government advice -Where they do become unwell during or after this time, point 1 and 2 applies.
 They do not need to contact their GP.